-This is an excerpt from the Liberated Stock Trader PRO Book and Training Course.
-Chapter 10, Section 2.
 In this section we will look at some other techniques used in charts that may be considered advanced techniques, these are perhaps not critical to success, but when you learn them can provide additional insights.
-Chapter includes Parabolic SAR, Ichimoku Charts, Bollinger Bands, Directional Movement System ADX and Market Sentiment
+The chapter includes Parabolic SAR, Ichimoku Charts, Bollinger Bands, Directional Movement System ADX and Market Sentiment

 Parabolic SAR – Stop and Reverse